Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## Search Logic (BrowsePage)
 1) When no keywords are supplied
     When no preferences are set, the backend server selects a random product and the next 14 products (15 total) for retrieval.
-To keep things fresh, the backend then shuffles these items before sending them.
+To keep things fresh, the frontend then shuffles these items before displaying them.

     Quantity buttons: then number of items selected after the inital random product is controlled